 - Aminosalicylates, or 5-ASA drugs, are anti-inflammatory medicines that can be taken orally or via suppositories or enemas to suppress inflammation in the intestine and relieve painful symptoms.

 - UC San Diego researchers helped lead clinical trials that resulted in the approval of Asacol HD and Lialda for ulcerative colitis.

 - Corticosteroids, such as prednisone, methylprednisone and hydrocortisone are powerful, fast-acting anti-inflammatory drugs.
 They are used by people who have moderate to severe IBD who do not respond to 5-ASA drugs.
 Since these drugs trigger side effects, they’re not feasible for long-term maintenance of IBD.

-- Antibiotics can be used to reduce and supress intestinal bacteria and suppress the intestinal bacteria, even though there’s no specific infectious agent associated with IBD.
+- Antibiotics can be used to reduce and supress intestinal bacteria, even though there’s no specific infectious agent associated with IBD.

 - Biologic therapies, a class of medications that includes Remicade, Humira and Cimzia, treat inflammation effectively for many people.
 These drugs are developed to target specific proteins that cause inflammation and suppress immune response.

 - UC San Diego researchers helped lead clinical trials that resulted in the approval of Remicade and Humira for ulcerative colitis.

 - UC San Diego researchers helped lead clinical trials resulting in the approval of Humira, Cimzia and Tysabri for Crohn's disease.